Hollande eyes quick consensus with Merkel on growth

 The Socialist's camp has prepared a memorandum expanding on his growth plan to be distributed to member states at a European Council summit on June 28 or 29.
 Moscovici said an informal meeting in Brussels could be held in late May or early June.

-Hollande's presidential programme, which calls for creating tens of thousands of new jobs for teachers and policemen, as well as raising the minimum wage, does not include plans for reforming France's rigid labour regulations.
+Hollande's presidential program, which calls for creating tens of thousands of new jobs for teachers and policemen, as well as raising the minimum wage, does not include plans for reforming France's rigid labor regulations.

 Asked if Hollande would move closer to Draghi and Merkel's position on structural reforms in exchange for concessions on growth in the EU treaty, Moscovici said: "It will indeed be a negotiation among the 27 (member states), with respect for the European institutions.